Coo29/cryptid-forums/readme.md

   - <http://localhost:5001/login/discord/authorized>

-you will then need to fill in the .env file parameters with the following information:
+you will then need to fill in the .env file (rename .env.example to .env) parameters with the following information:

     FLASK_SECRET_KEY=
         - this should be a randomly generated key, it can be whatever you'd like.